 New state-of-the-art laboratory at DTU

 The state-of-the-art research facility of B130 at the Department of Civil Engineering of DTU – Technical University of Denmark will act as a framework for the department’s research of materials as well as supporting a number of it’s core services.
 Over two floors, the architecture supports an innovative, interdisciplinary collaboration in both laboratory facilities, workshops and common areas.
 The research facility is created to be both professionally inviting and to habituate it’s natural surroundings.
-The outside of the building is anchored in the historical context where the golden aluminium facade of the research facility discretely challenges the heritage of Koppel.
+The outside of the building is anchored in the historical context where the silvery aluminium facade of the research facility discretely challenges the heritage of Koppel.
 Therefor there is always a short way from theoretical research to practical experimenting in the test facilities of the building.
 The state-of-the-art laboratory’s center is the big concrete and material arena with double height ceiling.
 Here, you can do experiments, cut materials, test their durability and move big elements around with a construction crane installed in the ceiling.
 Along the walls of the arena are smaller, specialized laboratories, workshops and storage rooms.

 An active study environment